 - 1st Prize -

 - The winner and band may be required to, and therefore consent to, taking part in some publicity for Brass Bands England.
 At the very least a name and photo will be required for promotion on BBE.org.uk and/or the competition emails.
+Images provided to BBE may be used in BBE communications.
+The band and photographer's name will be credited wherever possible.

 - We may require you to take part in a follow-up at a later date.